 Her work features repetitive patterns, bold blocks of color, and talking figures.
 These symbols create a visual language to explore topics such as breaking cycles of generational trauma and leaning into resilience.

-Inspired by a childhood oil pastel drawing made around the 6th grade, her talking figures connect the past and present, creating nostalgia and space for reflection.
+Inspired by a childhood oil pastel drawing she created in the sixth grade, her talking figures seek nostalgia, allowing space for reflection.

 JOSIE MARLYN GOMEZ